JackPendarvesRead/FluffyLabsConfigManagerTools/FluffyLabsConfigManagerTools/README.md

 This namespace gives you access to utilities which make it easier for you to add the custom configuration types (e.g. `ButtonUtil`)

 - `using FluffyLabsConfigManagerTools.Infrastructure;`
-This namespace gives you access to the classes and structs which hold the types you will need in your custom ConfigEntry
+This namespace gives you access to the classes and structs which hold the types you will need in your custom ConfigEntry (e.g. `Conditional<T>`)

+To enable XML comments intellisense be sure to leave `FluffyLabsConfigManagerTools.xml` in the same install location as `FluffyLabsConfigManagerTools.dll`

 ## Utilities